Social Icons

 Directed by Kevin R. Adams and Joe Ksander

-Amazing movie, the animation is cool, and the ending was done well enough, not giving us an ending that was farfetched, or trying to break the rules that it set.
-This may seem incoherent, but when you do get to see this cool Netflix animation you will understand.
+Amazing movie!
+The animation is cool, and the ending was done well—it didn’t feel farfetched or try to break the rules it set.
+This might seem incoherent now, but when you see this cool Netflix animation, you’ll understand.

-This animation is a keeper and to me it is one of the best full-length animation for 2018, behind Disney/Pixar’s Incredibles 2 of course.
-Also, I do hope Disney’s Ralph Breaks the Internet, will also be as good or even better.
+This animation is a keeper, and to me, it’s one of the best full-length animations of 2018, behind Disney/Pixar’s Incredibles 2, of course.
+I also hope Disney’s Ralph Breaks the Internet will be as good or even better.

-The movie plot focuses on a teen girl named May.
-She grew up without her father and the memory she has of him is that of him leaving her and her mother.
+The movie focuses on a teen girl named May.
+She grew up without her father, and the memory she has of him is him leaving her and her mother.

-Her mother decided to fill the space with the aid of robots which she bought and integrated into everything in her home.
-May has a hard time growing up, her mother distant as she was all in her robot world leaving May to feel lonely.
+Her mother tried to fill the void with robots, which she bought and integrated into everything in their home.
+May has a hard time growing up; her mother is distant, absorbed in her robot world, leaving May feeling lonely.

-During an exhibition of a new robot home helper, the creator and his partner had a secret agenda, which we get to discover.
-While the lead figure of this duo is talking to the public and putting on a show to which he had a sinister plan; his partner was working on a counter operative.
-He developed a robot which will be able to stop his partner (the face of the company) from fulfilling his plan.
+During an exhibition for a new robot home helper, the creator and his partner have a secret agenda, which we eventually discover.
+While the lead figure of the duo talks to the public, putting on a show to mask his sinister plan, his partner works on a counter-operation.
+He develops a robot designed to stop his partner (the face of the company) from fulfilling his plan.

-May, who is at this convention decided to break away from her mother to see if she can catch a soccer match.
-This led to her being chased and while she was trying to get away from the robot security she stumbled into a secret lab.
-This is where the robot solution was being kept and she mistakenly put it into operation.
-Like a duckling, seeing May as his new best friend the robot decided to follow her.
+May, who’s at the convention, decides to sneak away from her mother to catch a soccer match.
+This leads to her being chased by robot security, and while trying to escape, she stumbles into a secret lab.
+This is where the robot solution is kept, and she accidentally activates it.
+Like a duckling, the robot sees May as his new best friend and decides to follow her.

-She got away from him, but he still followed her home and together the formed a friendship after a rocky intro.
-They started to teach other how to be better at relating with others and at treating each other.
-We get to see their struggles as both try to discover themselves.
+She gets away from him, but he still follows her home, and after a rocky introduction, they form a friendship.
+They start teaching each other how to be better at relating to others and treating each other.
+We see their struggles as both try to discover themselves.

-Cool part is the action scenes in the battle at the end, very engaging and thrilling.
+The cool part is the action scenes during the final battle—very engaging and thrilling.

-The animation’s directing is something I have to applaud, and it was done by the duo of Kevin R. Adams and Joe Ksander who are relatively unknown.
+The animation’s directing is something I have to applaud, and it was done by the duo Kevin R. Adams and Joe Ksander, who are relatively unknown.

-This animation is well done and well thought through is the plot.
-There is not too huge graphics like you will see from Disney, but the CGI is good enough.
-The movie’s pacing is well done, there wasn’t a time I felt that the movie dragged.
+This animation is well done, and the plot is well thought out.
+The graphics aren’t as huge as Disney’s, but the CGI is good enough.
+The movie’s pacing is solid, and there wasn’t a moment where it felt like it dragged.

 0 comments: